-As prices of material continue to rise, we’re seeing an uptick in rehabilitation.
+As material prices continue to rise, we see an uptick in rehabilitation projects.
 Reimaging an existing structure while preserving the historical, cultural, and architectural features is referred to as Adaptive Reuse.
-There is no doubt, these projects tend to be more challenging than designing a new building.
-Ingenuity and problem solving are the two leading factors when it comes to the design process.
+Adaptive reuse projects tend to be more challenging than designing a new building.
+Ingenuity and problem-solving are the two leading factors in the design process.

-Adaptive reuse projects give our team the opportunity to envision and design an entirely new space.
-A recent 100 year old office/warehouse project is a great example of how a building can transition into an efficient, productive space for a growing company.
-Incorporating original architectural and unforeseen features along the way made this design process unique.
-At the end of the journey, the modern and contemporary building had a new purpose.
+Adaptive reuse projects allow our team to envision and design an entirely new space.
+For example, a 100-year-old office/warehouse project is an excellent example of how a building can transition into an efficient, productive workspace.
+Incorporating original architectural and unforeseen features along the way makes these designs fun and enjoyable.

-This adaptive reuse project consisted of a 100 year old 2-story warehouse with an adjacent 3-story office building.
+This adaptive reuse project consisted of a 100-year-old two-story warehouse with an adjacent three-story office building.
 The building needed to be modernized and brought to current code standards.

-In this adaptive reuse project, our client’s needs were: executive offices, additional work space for their growing staff, a mixology room, training areas, and reception for visitors.
+The floor layout would need to be changed to incorporate our client’s needs, including executive offices, additional workspace for their growing staff, a mixology room, training areas, and reception for visitors.

 The original wood floors were beautifully refinished (as seen in the photo above of the auditorium).
-The 80′ exterior wall with windows received an upgrade.
-Glass planes were replaced with white frosted glazing.
-Allowing light from the adjoining corridor to radiate into the auditorium.
+The uncovered gem, an 80′ exterior wall with a window system was discovered behind a wall.
+It received an upgrade, the glass planes were replaced with energy-efficient windows, and white frosted glazing decreased the amount of direct light.
+The windowed wall now lights the adjoining corridor and auditorium.

-The social area was previously the freight elevator of the original warehouse.
-This space was achieved by pouring a new slab at the second floor of the shaft.
+The social area, previously a freight elevator, was achieved by pouring a new slab on the second floor of the shaft.

-Rounded walls and light fixtures were the dominant design element within the space, creating a natural flow.
-This feature is most notable when viewing the reception desk.
-To enclose the mixology room (photo below), the team incorporated a NanaWall glass folding door system.
-When closed the glass panel system creates a radiused enclosure.
-When opened the room becomes part of the open floor plan, with a view toward the open reception, the open office area, and the auditorium.
+Rounded walls and light fixtures are the dominant design element, creating a natural flow.
+The curvature of the NanaWall glass folding door system keeps with the theme while giving the mixology room the ability to be closed off from the open space. (photo below).
+Once the doors are open, the room becomes part of the open floor plan, with a view toward the open reception, the open office area, and the auditorium.

-Wood slat ceilings and steel mesh “clouds” were installed.
-Lowering the visual “ceiling” height creating an intimate space.
-As well as, partially concealing the exposed piping and air ducts.
-Wood slats helped refine acoustics in the auditorium.
+Wood slat ceilings and steel mesh “clouds” were installed, lowering the visual ceiling height.
+Adding these features creates an intimate space while partially concealing the exposed piping and air ducts.
+In addition, wood slats helped refine acoustics in the auditorium.

-As for the unmatched floor levels from a previous renovation, the solution was connect the floors with ramps.
+As for the unmatched floor levels from a previous renovation, the solution was to connect the floors with ramps.
 Creating a visual connection between the two buildings and bringing the space to current ADA standards.
 Large round light fixtures (moon rings) were installed throughout the floor, playing off the rounded walls.
-Over the open office space, RGB LED tape lights were installed to mimic glass “windows”.
-With infinite color changing options, it creates visual interest.
+Over the open office space, RGB LED tape lights were installed behind glass “windows”.
+With infinite color-changing options, it creates visual interest.

 To increase energy efficiency, the original industrial steel windows were replaced with a fiberglass insulated window system.
 Allowing natural light to fill the open office and clerestory.
 It was important to mimic the appearance of the original windows to not compromise the building’s facade.

-All artwork is regional to Indianapolis.
-Landscapes, well known monuments/places throughout the Hoosier state and the Indianapolis 500 race track flank the walls.
+Sourcing local artwork is a priority for the interiors team.
+The artwork in this location is all regional to Indianapolis.
+Landscapes, well-known monuments/places throughout the Hoosier state, and the Indianapolis 500 race track flank the walls.
 A large mural on the second floor is unique to the city.
 The original artwork (25″ by 30″) was commissioned by the city.
-With artist approval the artwork was digitalized, increased in size, and printed onto flexible panels.
-The 12′ by 15′ mural now hangs in the open air offices.
+With artist approval, the art was digitalized, increased in size, and printed onto flexible panels.
+The 12′ by 15′ mural now hangs in the open-air office.

 Do you have a facility that needs an update?

 Our collaborative team specializes in Architectural & Interior Design, Planning, Programming, and Sustainability.
-We seek solutions with our designs by merging proven material with new products, sustainable systems, and energy saving technologies to offset long term cost for our clients.
+We seek solutions with our designs by merging proven materials with new products, sustainable systems, and energy-saving technologies to offset long-term costs for our clients.